- Who We Are

 Study after study has documented the heavy toll of caregiving.
 With it come psychological and physical effects, and depending on the amount and level of care a person is providing, those effects can be quite severe.

-Karen Bruner, Director of Bethany Village at Home, a home care agency in Mechanicsburg, Pa., has first-hand experience from when she served as a caregiver for her critically ill husband and others.However, she also sees the challenges this role brings when speaking with prospective clients.
+Karen Bruner, Director of Asbury Home Services, a senior home care agency in Mechanicsburg, Pa., has first-hand experience from when she served as a caregiver for her critically ill husband and others.However, she also sees the challenges this role brings when speaking with prospective clients.

 Her three steps for reducing caregiver stress (see box) are short and simple, but she’s quick to acknowledge that following them often requires a complex, emotional struggle.
 However, the stakes for following them are high.